mathiasrw/argmate/README.md

 	allowKeyNumValues: true,

 	// If true, allows assignment with '=' (e.g., --foo=bar).
-	// If false, params with `=` will raise an error instead of assigning
+	// If false, parameters with `=` will raise an error instead of assigning
 	// (`--foo=10` will raise error)
 	allowAssign: true,